Topical alignment in online social systems: Conclusions

 The approach presented in this work uses hashtags to build information topics.
 This limited our results to users that used hashtags, which significantly reduced our sample.
 Moreover, as we did not have the whole Twitter network structure, our hypothesis was restricted to exploring dyads and could not explore questions involving network measures, such as distance and centrality.
 Additionally, considering only geo-localized tweets further reduced the size of our datasets.
 Nonetheless, we believe that our sample provides a significant support to understand some relationships among users.
 There is also the possibility to improve our method to build topics, which currently ignores the temporal behavior of hashtags.
 The moment in which hashtags co-occur might contain specificities that we were not able to capture.
 However, even with these limitations, we could verify that the topics detected have a semantic sense and our datasets were sufficiently large as to achieve statistically relevance.

 Our work demonstrates the importance of topical similarity between users regarding their connections and interactions.
-Our contribution also provides a feasible computational way to compute the similarity between users and assess homophily in a social network.
+Our contribution also provides a feasible computational way to compute the similarity between users and can be used to further explore homophily and social influence in a social network.
 This can be further enhanced to improve our understanding of the mechanisms by which users connect, analyzing the whole social network structure, which was not available to us.
 Furthermore, it is necessary to further investigate how the flow of information is related to network dynamics.
 Our results also leave open opportunities to explore how topics' semantics affect the behavior of users who adopt them.
-Other possibilities include using our method in applications for friendship recommendation or finding missing links in social networks.
+Other possibilities include using our method in applications for link recommendation or finding missing links in social networks.